-Worried about your sleepiness – what would you tell your family if you had an accident?
+What would you tell your family if you fell asleep and caused an accident?

 It doesn’t matter how experienced or competent you are.
 Sleep apnoea causes uncontrollable sleepiness, overcoming skill.